Summarizing Teaching Resources

 From there, summarizing helps students develop their writing skills, requiring them to synthesize the information they've learned and present it clearly and concisely in summary form.

-How to Summarize
+Teaching Students How to Summarize

-Before students learn to summarise, they typically learn to retell a story — recalling and describing the key events and details of a story in the order they occur.
+Before students learn to summarize, they typically learn to retell a story — recalling and describing the key events and details of a story in the order they occur.
 Summarizing is related to retelling, but it's a more nuanced and advanced skill that kids develop later in elementary school.

 They also have to select and prioritize information so they can present it concisely in a way that makes sense to the reader.